aceross/dotfiles/README.md

-# Vim Configuration
+# Vim and Tmux Configuration

-A basic vim configuration I've devised.
+A basic vim and tmux configuration which has sensible window and pane management as well as the ability to work with R. Further developments on the way.